 4. Swap Pasta For Spiralized Zucchini

 Like cereal, pasta is a highly processed and refined carbohydrate.
 It’s stripped of its fibre and is digested easily, leading to weight gain and increasing the risk factor of other diseases.
-Spiralized zucchini is a great way to make a spaghetti-like noodles that add much more nutritional value to your diet. #zoodles
+Using spiralized zucchini (otherwise known as zoodles) to make spaghetti-like noodles is a great way to add more nutritional value to your diet.

 5. Swap Soda For Seltzer